kamrankhan-magento/xDebug-Install-Test/README.md

 For PHPStorm and browser integration look at `IDE Key` in phpinfo `xdebug` section.
 In PHPStorm check your Servers in settings.

+### Vagrant xdebug connection test
+Make sure host machine does not has a firewall rule stopping the xdebug connection.

+If your vagrant ip is like 192.168.131.??
+In vagrant try
+* telnet 192.168.131.1 9000
+* To quick telnet use Ctr ] and then enter quit
+* If issues on HOST machine do `sudo service iptables stop`

 ### Vagrant command line

 Approahc is similar but you need to specify right ip address.